NotDarkn/XinaA15_Unforked/MESSAGE FROM XINA.md

 Jailbreakd (cannot be ended) Function signature and all signing permission related operations

 ### **Extra**

+If your storage in iCloud is full, the permanent signature will become invalid after the space has become full.
+This could also possibly cause some other problems.
+The cause for why this even happens is unknown, however it is to be fixed.

 If Xina has more to say or update in his message, I will update this .txt.